Team-Casper/cryptoss-server/README.md

   - Code: 404
     - Content: `account not found by the phone number`

-## Get Account Address by Phone Number
+## Get Account by Phone Number

-Get account address by phone number.
+Get account by phone number.

 - URL

-`/address/:phone-number`
+`/account/:phone-number`

 - Method